-- Gather up all the hand outs from schools about Christmas concerts, plays, matches, meetings.
-If, like many, you have lost the paper handouts to the gremlins in the house then look online at the schools and clubs websites to see what dates are coming up.
+- Gather up all the handouts from schools about Christmas concerts, plays, matches, and meetings.
+If, like many, you have lost the paper handouts to the gremlins in the house then look online at the schools’ and clubs’ websites to see what dates are coming up.
 Log them in the diary.

 - Chat to the other half and see what work bashes you have to attend and any that require both of you or where they clash book the babysitters now.
 Good babysitters get booked up very quickly during December, as do grandparents and aunts etc. The sooner you do it the sooner you can go out adulting.